vadim-chiriac/ro_law_mcp/README.md

 - **Romanian Language**: Primarily designed for Romanian legal documents and terminology
 - **Rate Limits**: Subject to any rate limiting imposed by the government API
 - **Document Consolidation**: The SOAP API only provides original document text, not consolidated versions that incorporate amendments.
 While we retrieve amendment information to help LLMs understand what has changed, we cannot automatically build the current consolidated form of a document from the base text plus amendments
-- **Historical Changes**: Change tracking depends on the availability of data in the government system
 - **Document Identification Mappings**: The `identify_legal_document` tool uses centralized mappings for major Romanian legal codes (Civil Code, Criminal Code, etc.) stored in `legal_document_mappings.py`.
 These mappings may become outdated if document numbers, years, or legal references change over time.
 Users should verify document details through official sources for critical applications
-- **Search Result Relevance**: Current broad searches (`content_search`, `title_search`, `number_search`) often return irrelevant results, including tertiary or local documents that may not be useful for general legal research.
-We are actively working on improving search result ranking and relevance

 ## License